Dieter Rams: Braun

 Rams joined Braun in 1955, and six years later he became head of design at the company, a position he retained until his retirement at the age of 65 in 1997.

 After he joined the company, he became a protégé of Fritz Eichler and the Ulm School of Design professors Hans Gugelot and Otl Aicher, all of whom worked for Braun in various capacities.
 Speaking with Alessandro Mendini years later, Rams recalled this period at Braun as having been "marked by the Ulm school, through Hans Gugelot, in the sphere of product design and Otl Aicher in that of graphic design."
 He went on to say that "My own work and that of my group would have been unthinkable without the way paved by them."

-Gugelot, Rams, and their colleagues designed many memorable products for Braun including the famous Phonosuper SK 4 radiogram and the high-quality 'D'-series (D 45, D 46) of 35mm film slide projectors.
+Gugelot, Rams, and their colleagues designed many products for Braun including the Phonosuper SK 4 radiogram and the 'D'-series (D 45, D 46) of 35mm film slide projectors.
 The SK 4, known as the "Snow White's coffin," is considered revolutionary because it transitioned household appliance design away from looking like traditional furniture.
 By producing electronic gadgets that were remarkable in their austere aesthetic and user friendliness, Rams made Braun a household name in the 1950s.

 In 1968, Rams designed the cylindric T2 cigarette lighter.
 A member of Braun's board had asked him for a design; Rams replied, "only if we design our own technology to go inside them."
 Successive versions of the product went on to use then-current motorcycle-like magnetic ignition, followed by piezoelectric, and finally solar-powered mechanisms.